This comprehensive guide will give you all the AP Statistics exam information and review tips to help you prepare for it.

 Why Should You Take AP Statistics?

-Taking AP Statistics can help you develop data literacy, gain advanced statistical knowledge, build critical data analysis and problem-solving skills, plus set you up for success in college and a wide range of career paths.
+Taking AP Statistics helps you develop data literacy, gain advanced statistical knowledge, and build critical data analysis and problem-solving skills.
+It also sets you up for success in college and a wide range of career paths.

-Taking this course will be a great option if you want to satisfy the course requirement for an allied subject that uses Statistics, and you do not necessarily wish to pursue a math-based career.
-Perhaps for all these reasons, AP Statistics has been one of the most popular AP courses.
-In 2023, 242,929 students took the exam, with more than half getting a score of 3 and above.
+It’s also a great option if you want to fulfill a requirement for a subject that uses statistics without pursuing a math-based career.
+No wonder AP Statistics is one of the most popular AP courses — 252,914 students took the exam in 2024, with over half earning a score of 3 or higher.

 How many college credits do you get with a score of 3, 4, or 5 on the AP Statistics exam?